Arjukris/regsitration-form/README.md

 # regsitration-form
-it is a simple demo of an registration form
+it is a simple demo of an registration form. it has a very basic outlook with submit button on the top for the ease of audiences.EASY!!!!